vi-k/cancelable_future/README.md

 result: null
 result: canceled
 exception: [AsyncCancelException] Async operation canceled
+--- really canceled ---
 ```

 As you can see, `cancel` doesn't work immediately.
 Unlike `yield`, which can be
-interrupted both before and after calculating values, `await` can be
+interrupted after calculating value, `await` can be interrupted only before the
-interrupted only before the code enters the event loop.
-But not everything that
+code enters the event loop.
+But not everything that starts with `await` really
-starts with `await` really gets there.
-The function tries to execute
+gets there.
+The function tries to execute synchronously as much as possible.
-synchronously as much as possible. `Future.value` and `Future.sync` return the
+`Future.value` and `Future.sync` return the result synchronously.
-result synchronously. `Future.microtask` is executed outside the event loop.
+`Future.microtask` is executed outside the event loop.
+Therefore, to cancel the
-Therefore, to cancel the code after `cancel`, we have to find the `await` where
-we can interrupt the code execution.
+code after `cancel`, we have to find the `await` where we can interrupt the
+code execution. `await cancel()` will help you wait for `CancelableFuture` to
+really interrupt.

 See the `/example` and `/test` folders for other examples of usage.